pierky/arouteserver/pierky/arouteserver/tests/live_tests/skeleton/README.rst

 Skeleton for new live tests scenarios
 *************************************

-A brief documentation of the scenario and its expected results should be reported here.
+A brief documentation of the scenario and its expected results should be outlined here.